mitchgavan/mitchgavan.github.io/_posts/2016-08-08-react-quiz.md

 Navigate to the `Quiz.js` component and add the following import statement below the others:

 {% highlight text %}
-  import ReactCSSTransitionGroup from 'react-addons-css-transition-group';
+  import { CSSTransitionGroup } from 'react-transition-group';
 {% endhighlight %}

-`ReactCSSTransitionGroup` is a simple element that wraps all of the components you are interested in animating.
+`CSSTransitionGroup` is a simple element that wraps all of the components you are interested in animating.
 We're going to be animating the entire quiz component.
 To do that, update the render function with the following code:

 {% highlight text linenos %}
   return (
-    <ReactCSSTransitionGroup
+    <CSSTransitionGroup
       className="container"
       component="div"
       transitionName="fade"